 Communications and Project Management

-Kate began her career as a radio journalist and senior producer for public radio networks in Australia and Canada.
-She has also managed communication teams for the Museum of Vancouver and the Victorian government agency, Public Record Office Victoria at the Victorian Archives Centre.
-She has been responsible for strategic planning and management of all projects for the units which has included digital communication plans, public programming curation and digital innovation.
-Communication responsibilities included media relations and promotions, social media strategy and content production, website maintenance and SEO training, video production, publications, training materials and the production of the annual report.
+I began my career as a radio journalist and senior producer for public radio networks in Australia and Canada.
+I have subsequently managed digital communication teams for the Museum of Vancouver, Public Record Office Victoria at the Victorian Archives Centre in Melbourne and more recently as Senior Communications and Marketing Lead for Biosis, an Australian ecology and heritage firm.
+I have been responsible for writing successful communication strategic plans, produced and curated multi-media content, implemented public programmes and been responsible for digital innovation incubation and system integration.
+Communication responsibilities have included media relations and promotions, social media strategy and content production, website maintenance and adhering to SEO standards, video production, publications, training materials and the production of annual reports.

-Communications Management: Kate wrote the annual communications and marketing strategies for the Museum of Vancouver MOV (2009-2013) and was responsible for applying a new brand and vision for both MOV and the state records of Victoria based at the Victorian Archives Centre (2014-2023).
-She takes an evidence based approach to strategic planning applying the most effective communication solutions based on data.
+Communications Asset Production Management: I wrote the annual communications and marketing strategies for the Museum of Vancouver MOV (2009-2013) and was responsible for applying a new brand and vision for both MOV and the state records of Victoria based at the Victorian Archives Centre (2014-2023).
+I take an evidence-based approach to strategic planning, applying the most effective communication solutions based on data.
 This includes story planning to promote the value of collection items, promotion of public programs (grants, awards, exhibitions and events) or producing training materials which effectively reach target markets.
-Media relations work has included overseeing her teams media campaigns for the annual Victorian Premier's History Awards, all VAC Gallery exhibition promotions and previously all Museum of Vancouver exhibitions.
-Kate won a Canadian Sector Marketing Award for her work with the Museum of Vancouver in building their new brand.
+Media relations work has included overseeing my team's media campaigns for the annual Victorian Premier's History Awards, all VAC Gallery exhibition promotions and previously all Museum of Vancouver exhibitions.
+I won a Canadian Sector Marketing Award for my work with the Museum of Vancouver in building their new brand and was highly commended for my work in redesigning the state archives website to be user, and search result, centred.
 Kate has also been responsible for designing effective social media strategies including designing content streams which engage audiences in conversation about shared history; leadership in the sector; contemporary relevance and; public facing services or products.
 (Click on image for link)

-Media Management: Kate was a radio journalist and program producer for a decade with Local ABC Radio, Australia and CBC Radio, Canada.
-She has since managed teams responsible for media relations across two cultural institutions.
-As head of development and audience engagement for the Museum of Vancouver and for Public Record Office Victoria she is familiar with the needs of media agencies.
-This has included requests for research support for the TV shows Who Do You Think You Are or for more pressing requests from daily news producers.
-Kate is familiar with pressurized deadlines, fact checking and required formats for republication of content across digital and broadcast media.
+Media Management: I was a radio journalist and program producer for a decade with Local ABC Radio, Australia and CBC Radio, Canada.
+I have since managed teams responsible for media relations across two cultural institutions.
+As head of development and audience engagement for the Museum of Vancouver and for Public Record Office Victoria I am familiar with the needs of media agencies.
+I have managed earned media requests for TV shows Who Do You Think You Are (SBS) or for deadline driven requests from daily news producers.
+Kate is familiar with pressurized deadlines, ongoing fact checking, and the required publication formats for republication of content across digital, social and broadcast media.

 Long Format Articles: Kate has written a number of long format journalistic articles as a freelance writer.
 From travel articles to personal lifestyle pieces Kate has been published by a range of publications.
 She has written for: Vietnam Airlines Magazine; Slate Magazine, for Me and My Mutation; The respected Canadian publication The Tyee on repatriation of indigenous artifacts; for Traces Magazine, on modernist design in reducing 20th Century pandemics; and for communications journal Story.com she wrote a 'How To' sector article on persuasive communication techniques.